Vincent Rougeau

-Vincent D. Rougeau (born June 17, 1963) is an American legal scholar serving as the 33rd President of the College of the Holy Cross in Worcester, Massachusetts.
+Vincent D. Rougeau (born June 17, 1963) is an American legal scholar who serves as the 33rd president of the College of the Holy Cross.
 He is the college's first lay and first Black president.
-Before assuming the position, Rougeau served as Dean of Boston College Law School.
+Before assuming the position, Rougeau served as the dean of Boston College Law School from 2011 to 2021 and was the president of the Association of American Law Schools.

 Early life and education

-Vincent D. Rougeau was born on June 17, 1963, in Miami Beach, Florida, to Catholic parents.
-His father, Weldon Rougeau, was actively involved in the American Civil Rights Movement while his mother worked at a hospital.
+Rougeau was born on June 17, 1963, in Miami Beach, Florida, to Catholic parents.
+His father, Weldon Rougeau, graduated from Harvard Law School in 1972 and became involved as an attorney in the Civil Rights Movement.
+His mother, a medical professional, worked at a Jewish hospital in Miami Beach.

-Rougeau received his bachelor of arts degree from Brown University in 1985 and his juris doctor from Harvard Law School in 1988.
+Rougeau was raised in Chicago, Illinois; Cambridge, Massachusetts; Queens, New York; and Silver Spring, Maryland.
+After graduating from Wheaton High School, he received a scholarship to attend Brown University and graduated in 1985 with a Bachelor of Arts (B.A.) in international relations, magna cum laude.
+He then attended Harvard Law School, where he was an editor of the Harvard Human Rights Journal, and received his Juris Doctor (J.D.) in 1988.

 Career

+Rougeau is a member of the bar in Maryland and the District of Columbia.
+From 1988 to 1991, he was in private practice at the law firm of Morrison & Foerster in Washington, D.C.
+He was a professor of law at Loyola University Chicago from 1991 to 1997.